jeffmm/luagent/README.md

 print(result.data.reasoning)   -- "The phrase 'I love' indicates strong positive sentiment"
 ```

+**How it works:** luagent uses a tool-based approach for structured outputs, inspired by [Pydantic AI](https://ai.pydantic.dev/output/#output-modes).
+When you provide an `output_schema`, the library automatically registers a special `final_answer` tool with your schema as its parameters.
+The model calls this tool when ready to return structured data.

+**Benefits:**
+- ✅ **Streaming compatible**: Tool calls can be streamed, so structured outputs work with `stream=true`
+- ✅ **Provider-independent**: Works with any model that supports tool calling (OpenAI, Ollama, Together AI, etc.)
+- ✅ **Mix with regular tools**: Use other tools alongside structured output in the same agent

 ### Dynamic System Prompts

 Adapt agent behavior based on runtime context: